Martin of Tours is a saint worth reflecting on,

 One was the poison of militarism.
-Martin was born into a military family in 316.
-His father, a Roman officer who came up through the ranks, commanded troops on the Roman frontier along the Rhine and Danube rivers.
-When his son was born his father naturally figured he would be a soldier like him.
+Martin was born into a military family in 316, his father a Roman officer who came up through the ranks and commanded the legions on the Roman frontier along the Rhine and Danube rivers.
+When his son was born his father saw him as a soldier like himself.
 He named him Martin, after Mars, the god of war.

-Heroes then were soldiers, like Constantine and Diocletian: warrior emperors.
-Rome was mobilizing to stop the barbarians threatening their frontiers and soldiers were needed.
+Rome was mobilizing then to stop invading barbarian tribes, and soldiers, like the emperors Constantine and Diocletian, were its heroes.
 But Martin wanted nothing to do with war.
-Even as a young boy he heard a message of non-violence from Christians he knew.
-Over his father’s strong objections, he gave up prospects for an army commission and became a Christian catechumen, preparing for baptism.
+As a young boy he heard a message of peace and non-violence from Christians he knew.
+Instead of a soldier, he became a Christian catechumen, over his father’s strong objections.
+Martin was a lifelong peacemaker.

-The story that epitomizes Martin, of course, is his meeting with the beggar in the cold winter as he was coming through the gate in the town of Amiens, a catechumen but still a soldier.
+The story that epitomizes Martin, of course, is his meeting with the beggar in a cold winter as he was coming through the gate in the town of Amiens, still a soldier but also a Christian catechumen.
 He stopped and cut his military cloak in two and gave one to the poor man.
 That night, the story goes, Christ appeared to him in a dream, wearing the beggar’s cloak.
 “Martin gave me this,” he said.

 That’s well said.

 In medieval Europe farmers were getting ready for winter at this time, putting aside food and meat for the cold days ahead.
 Martin’s feast day was a reminder to put aside something for the poor.
 The poor are always with us; are we remembering them?

 Today’s Veterans Day in the USA, honoring those who fought in our country’s wars.
 It was originally called Armistice Day celebrating the end of fighting between the Allies and Germany on November 11, 1918.
 The United States lost 116,516 troops in the 1st World War; other countries lost millions more.
 The wars that followed added to that count.